ylacaute/todo-react/README.md

 ```

 # Configuration
-_The package.json file allow you to easily change default port with the config part:_
+The package.json file allow you to easily change default ports with the config part.
 ```
   "config": {
     "dev": {